kushal-93/crawler4jUI/README.md

 # crawler4jUI

-- Basic UI by Java Swing for basic crawling using crawler4j
+- Portable GUI by Java Swing for basic crawling using crawler4j